 Our affordable counselling program continues to grow.
-At this time, approximately 70% of our clients receive fee subsidies from our Compassion Fund.
+At this time, approximately 70% of our clients receive fee subsidies from our Way to Wellness Fund.
 Because counselling is not covered by Alberta Health, we’re asking you to make an investment in our community.
 Every penny counts and each donation we receive will allow someone to begin their journey toward healing.
 With your support, life-changing counselling will be accessible for those who otherwise would not be able to afford it.
 It is only through generous supporters like you that we are able to continue to do our work.
 Thank you for making mental wellness available to everyone.

 Leave a Legacy